 Step 2: Extract Image from the Zipped File

 Once you downloaded the zipped file, open your download folder, right-click on the file and select “Extract All” from the given options and extract the files.

 Once your files have been extracted, open the folder and click on the ‘Images‘ folder to get all images.

 Method #5: Save Image from Google Docs via WordPress Plugin

 If you’re a blogger and want to publish your google docs file directly into WordPress, then you can use a WordPress plugin to ease your work.
-There are some wordpress plugins which are available for free and allow you to publish your docx file directly into your WordPress website.
+There are some WordPress plugins that are available for free and allow you to publish your Docx file directly into your WordPress website.

 For this purpose, here we’re using the “Mammoth .docx converter” plugin which is available for free at WordPress.

 Step 1: Download Your Google Docs File.

 First of all, you should have to download your google docs file in .DOCX format.
 Once you downloaded your file, you have to upload the file in the WordPress post.